Section 19

 Under DoD guidance (DoD, 2001), LUCs may be placed on DoD real property because of environmental restoration concerns.
 The Installation must then develop an implementation plan for the LUCs.
 A LUCIP is a DoD internal management tool that explains how LUCs will be established and identifies the individual(s) responsible for their maintenance and management.
 The LUCIP is incorporated in the DoD Installation Master Plan (DoD, 2001).
 DoD guidance (DoD, 2001) mandates that if a property subject to LUCs is transferred from federal ownership, the LUCs must be incorporated into the property transfer documents.
 Specifically, necessary language for the LUCs must be drafted, such as deed restrictions or restrictive covenants (DoD, 2001).

-During the time the federal government owns a property subject to LUCs, the HDOH has agreed that DoD LUCIPs will be sufficient to comply with the UECA (HDOH, 2007b).
-In other words, as long as the DoD LUCs are clearly identified and observed pursuant to DoD policy (through the use of a LUCIP), the HDOH does not require that DoD place UECA covenants on federally owned property.
-For Installation Restoration sites, the DoD must, however, provide the HDOH with information including (1) the site location, (2) the specific LUCs at the site, and (3) other reasonably available information regarding the site requested by the HDOH.
+During the time the federal government owns a property subject to LUCs, HDOH has agreed that the DoD LUCIPs will be sufficient to comply with the UECA (HDOH, 2007b).
+In other words, as long as the DoD LUCs are clearly identified and observed pursuant to DoD policy (through the use of a LUCIP), HDOH does not require that DoD place UECA covenants on federally owned property.
+For Installation Restoration sites, the DoD must, however, provide HDOH with information including 1) the site location, 2) the specific LUCs at the site, and 3) other reasonably ascertainable information regarding the site requested by HDOH.
 The site will then be included in the HDOH registry of sites with land use restrictions.
 This provision is not currently required for active installations (HDOH, 2007b).

-If a property that is subject to LUCs is transferred from federal ownership, the DoD must execute a restrictive covenant regarding the LUCs in a form acceptable to the HDOH.
-The restrictive covenant must be recorded on the title of the property.
+If a property that is subject to LUCs is transferred from federal ownership, the DoD must execute a restrictive covenant regarding the LUCs in a form acceptable to HDOH.
+The restrictive covenant must be recorded on the title of the property in the Bureau of Conveyances.
+The covenant must be in accordance with the Hawaii Uniform Environmental Covenant Act (UECA), Hawaii Revised Statute 508C, and must specify whether DoD will continue to be responsible for the maintenance of the site LUCs and if so, must specify that the new and future property owners will provide DoD access to the property for the inspection, management, and maintenance of the LUCs.

 19.8.4 PROPERTY TRANSFERS AND SITE CLOSURES WITH USE RESTRICTIONS

-All sites closed with restrictions require ongoing participation from the property owner to maintain safe use of the property, and prevent remedy failure.
+All sites closed with restrictions require ongoing participation from the property owner to maintain safe use of the property and prevent remedy failure.
 Therefore, HDOH strongly recommends that residual contamination and required institutional and/or engineering controls be freely disclosed to potential purchasers prior to property transfer.
+Following a property transfer, the new property owner must contact HDOH within 30 days of acquisition and provide documentation confirming that they will be responsible for managing and maintaining institutional and engineering controls at the property in accordance with the EHMP and any other site closure documents.